isagoya/astro-hananiawan-m2/src/pages/md/chapt09.md

 We held a meeting of the Parents' Association with Dr. Arai, Ms. Sato, the caseworker, and two of us.

------In spite of our child was not yet born, we were to discuss whether or not to send the baby to the nursery.
+-----In spite of our baby was not yet born, we were to discuss whether or not to send the baby to the nursery.
 I joined them, but I could not get rid of my feeling that something was wrong.
 There was a heated debate between the doctor and the leaders.
 But what surprised me was that the most of sanatorium staff was against it.

 Suddenly, Mr. C., one of the sanatorium staff, who was drunk, came into the room and shouted in a loud voice.

 "You won't accept Mr. Iha's child because of the opposition of parents other than the sanatorium staff?
 That's a damned lie!
 It is you, the sanatorium staff, who are objecting.
 Don't make me laugh.
 The union that protects the interests of the workers, huh?
-Akiko, hold on.
+Akiko, keep it up.
 I'll be on your side, even if it's just me!"

 The union officials who moderated the meeting turned pale at the sudden statement of the intruder.
 After that, the situation of the meeting changed completely.